pkncoder/DnDMonsterFightV3/README.md

     - [ ] Or using the input like an enum
 - [ ] And basically the same for player / enemy parties (shoving them in a array like thing and using an index / enum like thing to choose which one to do magic with)
 - [ ] Re-write GetHelperMethods.GetArmor() & GetHelperMethods.GetWeapon() to have better input validation
+  - [ ] Also don't allow any name overlaps

 ### New code